 The rapists we’re looking for would never be so obvious.
 They aren’t looking to beat up gay men anyway.
 Chan leaves the bar and walks down to Sue Ellen’s.

 Nikko follows Janah out the door, I appear in one of the cars, “I’m following C-mom, hop in.”

 I drive them to one of the other cars, Janah gets out and into Chan’s car, Chris comes out of the parking lot, Nikko and I pull out a few car lengths behind her.

 Ten minutes later, Susan goes to her car, Chan and Janah follow.
 There’s no incident going home.
 No vans, no suspicious anything.
 Chan and Janah round the block slowly, everyone else in their apartments.
 Fifteen minutes later, Janah comes in,

 “There’s nothing outside, it’s quiet.”

 “Sis went to C-mom’s.
 Chan did most of the work, let him rest.
 I’ll take the first shift, Nikko or you can relieve me later.
-It’ll be time to follow the moms to work after that.
-Let’s get some rest.”
+It’ll be time to follow the moms to work after that.”

 Nearing the end of week two, we went Wednesday, Thursday and Friday, nothing.
 It’s Saturday night, Janah is dancing with a lanky redhead, taller than me, bumping on six feet.

-“If you can tear yourself away from the runway model, Chan has spotted the targets.”
+“f you can tear yourself away from the runway model, Chan has spotted the targets.

 The ride home is uninterrupted.
 The Ford follows Chris; Nikko and Chan follow the Ford.
 Janah rides with Susan, I follow them.